| About the Clan | A history | Timeline of important events |

 1990’s |

-Restoration of Kiel Kirk in Lochaline (on a site believed chosen by Columba) is boosted by Clan action.
-Clearing of Eilean Munda, a traditional burial island in Loch Leven for many clans, is begun by efforts of Clan MacInnes and others.
-Efforts begin to build a Clan Heritage Center near Loch Lomond.
-Kinlocaline is restored as a home by owner, Hugh Raven.
-Clan MacInnes banner again flies from atop the castle. |
+Restoration of Kiel Kirk in Lochaline (on a site believed chosen by Columba) is aided by Clan MacInnes.
+Clearing of Eilean Munda, the traditional burial island in Loch Leven for many clans, is initiated by efforts of Clan MacInnes and others |

 2001 |